getFairAI/decentralised-inference/documents/whitepaper.md

 </p>

 <p align="justify">
 All the information displayed on the Marketplace is on Arweave.
 We used the "arweave.net" gateway for this application version to show all information.
 This decision presents a risk of a single point of failure since if this gateway goes down, all queries executed by the application will stop working.
 This solution also carries some challenges since the gateway only allows a certain number of queries to be executed in a certain amount of time.
-We pretend to change to a more decentralised gateway in the future, as presented in Section XII.
+We intend to change to a more decentralised gateway in the future, as presented in Section XII.
 </p>